gadicc/meteor-famous-views/README.md

 ```jade
 +Node rotation='{ "value1": [0,-3.14], "value2": [0,3.14], "transition": { "duration": 1000 } }'
 ```

+To reset the loop on each iteration (for a continuous animation "in the same direction", given appropriate values) add: `_loopFromBeginning: true`.

 You can also simply manipulate the `fview` directly and `return '__FVIEW_SKIP__'`, e.g.: